 An mdo(1) introduction

 This post takes a quick look at a recent addition to FreeBSD: mdo(1).
-The mdo(1) utility allows one user to run a command as another user, and it is conceptually similar to doas(1) from OpenBSD.
-At the same time mdo(1) has noticeable differences when compared with doas(1).
+The mdo(1) utility allows one user to execute a command as another user.
+In that sense it is similar to the doas(1) program from OpenBSD and at the same time mdo(1) has noticeable differences when compared with doas(1).

 kldload